chrismurrph/default-db-format/README.md

 All `check` does is see that there are Idents everywhere there possibly could be, which is everywhere, in a flat structure.
 You may have special value objects in your data.
-In general unless this program is told about these it will report a problem and report a false negative.
+In general unless this program is told about these it will report a problem and report a *false negative*.
 Simple hashmaps are supported as value objects as long as they are specified in the config.
 Thus in the example code above `:okay-value-maps` is a set with `[:r :g :b]` in it.
 Despite being a vector, it is used to recognise maps.
 Thus for example `{:r 255 :g 255 :b 255}` will no longer be interpreted as a missing Ident.

-A false negative is where the program says: "I didn't see an Ident or a recognised value, so that's a problem", when you don't want it to - when the program should have recognised the value.
-This false negative can still happen with complex objects. **default-db-format** has been hard coded to accept common complex objects, for example `(chan)` and dates.
+A *false negative* is where the program says: "I didn't see an Ident or a recognised value, so that's a problem", when you don't want it to - when the program should have recognised the value.
+This *false negative* can still occur if you keep complex objects in your state.
+To remedy this **default-db-format** has been hard coded to accept common complex objects, for example `(chan)` and dates.
 But the user has the ultimate say because a predicate function can be supplied.
-This function is given the value and is supposed to return `true` for the particular complex object you want to accept, false/nil otherwise.
+It is given the value and is supposed to return a truthy value for the particular complex object you want to accept, `false/nil` otherwise.
 If you wanted to allow dates you could supply `:acceptable-table-value-fn? (fn [v] (= "function Date" (subs (str (type v)) 0 13)))` as a map entry to the config.
 (Just to be clear: this has already done, just an example).
-Obviously if there are many tests you can wrap them in an `or`, thus ensuring that `false` is returned unless one of them passes.
-You can also use it to peek into unrecognised values, in which case make sure it returns false.
+Obviously if many tests are required you can wrap them in an `or`, thus ensuring that `false` is returned unless one of them passes.
+You can also use `:acceptable-table-value-fn?` to peek into unrecognised values, in which case be sure it returns a falsey value.

 `:excluded-keys` are top level keys you want this program to ignore and `:by-id-kw` is how this program recognises Idents.
 Your program's component's `ident` methods are all assumed to express their identity  in the same way.